How To Make Breast Milk Ice Cubes And Why You Should?

 When you freeze your breast milk, it doesn’t change its nutritional value or composition.
 You can thaw and use the milk later, just like fresh milk.
 It’s also a convenient way to store extra breast milk when working or traveling away from your baby.

 It’s also a good idea to freeze your breast milk if you have a newborn in the NICU and can’t pump regularly.
-It’s recommended that you pump every three hours, but if you’re unable to do so, storing some milk will ensure that your baby is fed the best possible nutrition.
+It’s recommended that you pump every three hours, but if you cannot, storing some milk will ensure that your baby is fed the best possible nutrition.

 Freeze the breast milk cubes in advance of making a bottle of formula.
-The best way to do this is to place the breast milk into an ice cube tray, then freeze them for about two hours before removing them from the tray and storing them in an airtight container until needed.
+The best way to do this is to place the breast milk into an ice cube tray, then freeze it for about two hours before removing it and storing it in an airtight container until needed.

-When you’re ready to make a bottle of formula for your baby, add one or two frozen cubes into your bottle as it’s warming up on its heating pad or stovetop.
+When you’re ready to make a bottle of formula for your baby, add one or two frozen cubes as it’s warming up on its heating pad or stovetop.

-The breast milk ice cubes are easy to mix with formula, and they melt quickly when added to a bottle of formula.
-These two factors make the frozen cubes perfect for parents who want to feed their baby breast milk but don’t have enough time or energy to warm up a bottle before feeding time.
+The breast milk ice cubes are easy to mix with formula and melt quickly when added to a bottle of formula.
+These two factors make the frozen cubes perfect for parents who want to feed their baby breast milk but don’t have enough time or energy to warm a bottle before feeding.

 The frozen cubes are also convenient because they can be stored in airtight containers (like plastic bags) until you need them–you won’t have to worry about them getting freezer burn if you forget about them!